Synthesia Review 2026: Introduction

 Synthesia Review 2026: Who Should Use This Tool

-• Corporate teams creating training and onboarding content
+• Corporate teams creating standardized training and onboarding content across departments or regions.

-• YouTube creators focused on storytelling or entertainment
+• YouTube creators focused on personality-driven storytelling or entertainment formats.

 Synthesia Pricing, Plans and Limitations